twbs/bootstrap/docs/components/dropdowns.md

 Things to know when using the popover plugin:

 - Dropdown rely on the 3rd party library [Popper.js](https://popper.js.org) for positioning.
 You must include [popper.min.js](https://cdnjs.cloudflare.com/ajax/libs/popper.js/1.8.2/umd/popper.min.js) before bootstrap.js in order for dropdowns to work!
+- Popper.js handle natively the flip of Dropdown when it's outside the viewport, if you want to disable that's behavior use `flip` attribute

 ## Examples